 Our intention is to source all of our palm oil sustainably.
 IFF is a member of the Roundtable on Sustainable Palm Oil (RSPO) and will continue to support RSPO standards and certification as a mechanism to mainstreaming sustainable palm oil.
-For example, in 2018 we improved our certification scheme by increasing the capability of our internal lead auditors to support our teams cross-functionally in local sites.
+For example, in 2019 we improved our certification scheme by increasing the capability of our internal lead auditors to support our teams cross-functionally in local sites.
 IFF also increased our internal training efforts by conducting regional trainings to management and commercial teams across Europe, Asia, and Americas.
 The trainings provided visibility to management teams and empowered our commercial teams to engage with customers on our sustainable palm policy.
-We also made progress last year to engage with our vendors by securing new contracts on certified raw materials such as palm.
+We also made progress last year to engage with our vendors by securing new contracts on certified palm, increasing our certified volume to 72% (compared to 58% in 2018).
 IFF has also dedicated a resource to oversee the certification system globally for RSPO to ensure that we maintain the standards and renew our participation in the scheme to work towards our sustainable palm oil goal.
 We also seek to ensure that our palm oil supply chain does not contribute to deforestation, peat clearance and human rights abuses.
 We have implemented at corporate sustainable palm oil policy.
-Our goal is to Source 100 percent RSPO certified palm oil, palm kernel oil and their derivatives through the Mass Balance supply chain model by 2020.
+Our goal is to source 100 percent RSPO certified palm oil, palm kernel oil and their derivatives through the Mass Balance supply chain model by 2020.
 Additionally, IFF has completed RSPO Supply Chain Certification audits at select manufacturing facilities in Europe, North America and Asia, which enables us to deliver RSPO Mass Balance (MB) flavors and fragrances to our customers.
-One example of our progress last year was the improvement of the preciseness in the inventory accounting numbers, which was previously a manual process.
+In 2018, we improved the preciseness in the inventory accounting numbers, which was previously a manual process and in 2019, we continue to refine this tool with IT support.
 By enhancing a tool update to our fixed inventory accounting template, we were able to provide consistent and accurate information for RSPO certification and reduce the manual processing time.
-IFF views this solution as readily available and cost effective.
-Th
+IF